TheMaster3558/toppy/README.md

 https://top.gg/

 #### Parameters
 `bot`: Positional Only.
 The Discord Bot instance.
-Most Clients derived from `discord.Client` will work. \
+Most Clients derived from `discord.Client` will work. `discord.app_commands.CommandTree` is supported \
 `token`: Keyword Only.
 The DBL token found in the Webhooks tab of the bots owner only section. \
 `interval`: Keyword Only.
 The interval in seconds to auto-post the stats.
             Defaults to `600`. \